prathimavalasapally/DP-500-Azure-Data-Analyst/Instructions/labs/06-work-with-model-relationships.md

    ![](../images/dp500-6-11.png)

-   *The **DateKey** column in the **Date** table is a unique column representing the "one” side of the relationships.
-Filters applied to any column of the **Date** table propagate to the **Sales** table using one of the relationships.*
+   >**Note** The **DateKey** column in the **Date** table is a unique column representing the "one” side of the relationships.
+Filters applied to any column of the **Date** table propagate to the **Sales** table using one of the relationships.

 4. Hover the cursor over each of the three relationships to highlight the "many” side column in the **Sales** table.

 5. Notice that the relationship to the **OrderDateKey** column is a solid line, while the other relationships are represented by a dotted line.

-   *A solid line represents an active relationship.
+   >**Note** A solid line represents an active relationship.
 There can only be one active relationship path between two model tables, and the path is used by default to propagate filters between tables.
 Conversely, a dotted line represents an inactive relationship.
-Inactive relationships are used only when explicitly invoked by DAX formulas.*
+Inactive relationships are used only when explicitly invoked by DAX formulas.

-   *The current model design indicates that the **Date** table is a role-playing dimension.
+   >**Note** The current model design indicates that the **Date** table is a role-playing dimension.
 This dimension could play the role of order date, due date, or ship date.
-Which role depends on the analytical requirements of the report.*
+Which role depends on the analytical requirements of the report.

-   *In this lab, you will learn how to design a model to support role playing dimensions.*
+   >**Note** In this lab, you will learn how to design a model to support role playing dimensions.*

 #### Task-3: Visualize date data